 - Stephen Adler – Stephen is one of our service volunteers in London and has been a Magistrate in both the criminal and family courts and is also family mediator.
 Previously, he ran his own management consultancy, advising at Board and Senior Executive level on strategic, operational and business decisions.

 - Martin Lewis OBE

-- The Rt Hon The Baroness Hale of Richmond, President of the Supreme Court
+- The Rt Hon The Baroness Hale of Richmond

 - The Rt Hon Sir Terence Etherton, Master of the Rolls